-Pick up of participants at Florence central train station "Santa Maria Novella" and transfer to our 4-star countryside Tuscan style resort in the heart of Chianti Classico.
+Pick-up of participants at Florence’s “Santa Maria Novella” central train station, and transfer to our 4-star countryside Tuscan-style resort in the heart of Chianti Classico.

-Check in, welcome aperitivo with introduction to the tour and dinner in a typical Tuscan country style setting.
+Check in and welcome aperitivo with introduction to the tour and dinner in a typical Tuscan country-style setting.

 Day 2 - Discover Chianti Classico

-After breakfast we drive through the Chianti Classico hills and legendary villages such Radda, Greve and Gaiole in Chianti.
-An ancient monastery and palace hosts historical underground wine cellars.
-Our tour and wine and olive oil tasting are spectacular!
-We enjoy a guided tour through the rooms of the castle and a themed tasting.
+After breakfast, we drive through the Chianti Classico hills and legendary villages like Radda, Greve and Gaiole in Chianti.
+We then embark on a guided tour of an ancient monastery and palace that features historical underground wine cellars, and enjoy a spectacular wine and olive oil tasting.

-Learn and taste many varieties of Protected Denomination Extra Virgin Olive Oils, such as:
+We taste and learn about many varieties of Protected Denomination Extra Virgin Olive Oils, such as:

 Terre di Siena DOP: Olives must be produced in the hilly territories of the province of Siena dedicated to oil production.

-Lucca DOP produced in a defined geographical district of the province of Lucca.
-It has a fruity, basically sweet olive taste from light to medium and with pungent, bitter sensations.
+Lucca DOP: Produced in a defined geographical district of the province of Lucca.
+It has a fruity, basically sweet olive taste from light to medium with pungent, bitter sensations.

 Day 3 - San Gimignano: Saffron and Leather

-We depart for San Gimignano the home of the first white Italian DOC wine, which is now a well-known DOCG (the top Italian wine appellation), made with Vernaccia grapes.
-The village is one of the most fascinating medieval towns in Italy with many stone tall towers marking the landscape.
-Free time here to discover the many stores, artisan leather products, cheese, wild boar sausages and ... porcelain!
+We depart for San Gimignana, home of the first white Italian DOC wine, which is now a well-known DOCG (the top Italian wine appellation) made with Vernaccia grapes.
+The village is one of the most fascinating medieval towns in Italy, with many tall stone towers marking the landscape.
+There is free time here to discover the many stores, artisan leather products, cheese, wild boar sausages and…porcelain!

-The saffron of San Gimignano is extremely pure.
-It’s cultivated according to organic methods.
-150.000 flowers give 1kg of saffron.
-It has recently been awarded with the DOP status (Denomination of Origin Protected).
+The saffron of San Gimignano is extremely pure and cultivated using organic methods.
+150,000 flowers give 1kg of saffron.
+It has recently been awarded DOP status (Denomination of Origin Protected).

 Caciotta or Pecorino?

 Follow a comparative tasting of Pecorino and Caciotta Toscana cheese.
-The Italian name "pecora" means "ewe/sheep".
-You will be surprised at the many varieties of this cheese, which are produced with pride in each village.
-A great companion to Italian cooking and a must-use condiment in many dishes.
+The Italian name “pecora” means “ewe” or “sheep” and you will be surprised at the many cheese varieties produced with pride in each village.
+This cheese is also a great companion to Italian cooking and a must-use ingredient in many dishes.

-Pecorino Toscano DOP (Protected Denomination of Origin): The cheese is prepared with full cream, pasteurized ewe’s milk, often by farm-based cheese producers.
-It is generally regarded as a hard cheese, frequently used for grating, and to achieve this characteristic hard texture, the cheese should be left alone to age for at least four months.
-It’s produced in Lazio, Toscana and Umbria.
+Pecorino Toscano DOP cheese is prepared with full cream and pasteurized ewe’s milk, often by farm-based cheese producers.
+It is generally regarded as a hard cheese and is frequently used for grating.
+To gain its characteristic hard texture, the cheese should be left alone to age for at least four months.
+It is produced in Lazio, Toscana, and Umbria.

 Day 4 - Siena

-After breakfast we drive to Siena, Italy's loveliest medieval city.
-Our local expert and guide Stefano takes us through ancient palaces and narrow medieval streets to understand the myths and facts of the famous "Contrade" and the "Palio".
+After breakfast, we drive to Siena, Italy’s loveliest medieval city.
+Our local expert guide, Stefano takes us through ancient palaces and narrow medieval streets to understand the myths and facts of the famous “Contrade” and “Palio”.